The Importance of Self-Reflection in Learning

 You can give students three cards – a green, a yellow, and a red card.
 Each of these cards represents something about how students feel about the lesson material.
 Green represents that students understand the lesson material, yellow means they need a small amount of extra help, and red means they don’t understand.
-(Don’t forget about our resource pack here which can help you with this on page 27.)
+(Don’t forget about one of our resource packs which can help you with this on page 27.)

 Pair and share

 With this method, students pair up and ask each other some questions about the lesson material.
 These questions are designed to get the students thinking and reflecting for themselves.
-Some questions to get the ball rolling include:
+Some questions to begin with include:

 - How did they do?